-- · Motor Oil Group is deeply committed to respect and protect the privacy of all interested subject. - Motor Oil Group is bound to GDPR requirements, hence, obliged to protect data of employees and consumers, plus it has in place internal controls and regulations for that purpose. - LPC, for business interactions with Single Member legal entities or single persons, before Accounting team. - NRG has in place specific policies for external colleagues regarding the processing of personal data, such as the Confidentiality acts with employees, Data Processing Acts with all data processors and Privacy Policy, plus that internal regulations are followed concerning customer data.
+- Motor Oil Group is deeply committed to respect and protect the privacy of all interested parties, as privacy protection is essential for the smooth collaboration and for developing mutual respect.
+In that context, the Group complies with all regulations that are relevant to the subject - Motor Oil Group is bound to GDPR requirements, hence, obliged to protect data of employees and consumers, plus it has in place internal controls and regulations for that purpose. - LPC, for business interactions with Single Member legal entities or single persons, before proceeding to any input of data in LPC's ERP system & collection of Credit data, a signed Customer confirmation from the respective party needs to be provided to the Accounting team. - NRG has in place specific policies for external colleagues regarding the processing of personal data, such as the Confidentiality acts with employees, Data Processing Acts with all data processors and Privacy Policy, plus that internal regulations are followed concerning customer data.